maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 #### Basic Usage

+Using Susy is also pretty straightforward.
+Essentially it is a mixin scheme that applies a specified amount of columns to an element, based on the total columns available.
 If you recall in the previous Flexible Grids section, in our example we used percentages to define our widths:

     .left-side, .right-side
       width: 50%

-With Susy instead of using percentages directly, we allow Susy to do the calculations by defining our widths through the Susy +span-columns() mixin as follows:
+With Susy instead of using percentages directly, we allow Susy to do the calculations by defining our widths through the Susy +span-columns() mixin:

     .left-side
       +span-columns(6, 12)